 Last Updated on

-It’s a well-documented fact that most website users will only wait about four seconds – at a push – for a page to load before ditching your website and moving on to another.
-Another that can keep up with them, and the times.
+It’s a well-documented fact that most website users will only wait about four seconds – at a push – for a page to load.
+That’s it.
+Four seconds before they ditch your website and move on.

-Before we move on to helping you measure your own page speed, let’s clarify exactly what page speed is.
+Before we move on to helping you measure your own page speed, let’s clarify exactly what page speed load time is.

 It’s also worth mentioning here that page speed is also measured, by Google, as time to first byte (TTFB), or the measurement of time it takes for your browser to receive the first byte of information from the web server.
 For user experience, however, and for the purposes of this article, we will be referring to page speed as page load time.